Responding to drought

 Southern Nevada relies on the Colorado River for 90 percent of its water supply.

 The Colorado River system is facing the worst drought in the basin's recorded history.
-The water level of Lake Mead, which serves as one of the river's primary water storage reservoirs, has dropped more than 130 feet since January 2000.
+The water level of Lake Mead, which serves as one of the river's primary water storage reservoirs, has dropped some 130 feet since January 2000.

 The Southern Nevada Water Authority has been responding to the drought for nearly 20 years.
 Our Water Resource Plan includes detailed plans for meeting the community's short- and long-term water needs.